 Fiber is the part of plants that cannot be digested by humans.
 Soluble fiber absorbs water and gets turned into gel which slows digestion.
 Insoluble fiber adds bulk to stool and aids the passage of food through the digestive tract.
 Both are incredibly important for good health!)

-A couple of days ago, I read an article on how the addition of soluble fiber to the maternal pig diet has a hugely positive effect on their piglets.[i]
+A couple of days ago, I read an article on how the addition of soluble fiber (found in foods like bananas and apples or in prebiotic supplements) to the maternal pig diet has a hugely positive effect on their piglets.[i]
 Pigs are often used in such lab experiments, as their organ systems are about 90% the same as humans in terms of anatomy and function.
 The sows were split, one group acting as controls who were fed a normal diet.
 The second group had soluble fiber added to their diets.
 The researchers then measured growth and the incidence of diarrhea in their 14 day old piglets, and also looked at the babies’ gut microbiota, metabolism, gut permeability and inflammation status.
 The effects were not subtle: “Our data reveal that a maternal SF [soluble fiber] diet during pregnancy has remarkable effects on offspring’s growth traits, intestinal permeability and inflammation may via modulating the composition and metabolism of gut microbiota.”

 That is, the piglets born of the diet-enhanced sows grew markedly better, and had less diarrhea, healthier microbiota, higher levels of anti-inflammatory short chain fatty acids, higher levels of regulatory cytokines, and so on.